 Hello readers 🙂 To keep it short and sweet, I love to travel, learn, laugh, and eat delicious food.
-I started this blog mostly to post travel stories, tips, reflections, and the occasional vent to give me peace of mind.
+I started this blog mostly to post travel stories, living expenses, reflections, and the occasional vent to give me peace of mind.

 I was born and raised in San Francisco, but it’s expensive and congested so I decided to bounce around the world instead of struggling to make ends meet there.
 I speak Spanish.
-I like to draw and go on hikes, and I enjoy the company of chill, woke, open-minded people who don’t take themselves too seriously.
+I like to draw and go on hikes, and I enjoy the company of chill and open-minded people who don’t take themselves too seriously.

-Countries visited so far: Mexico, Japan, Czech Republic, Germany, Hungary, Slovakia, Thailand, South Korea, Malaysia, Philippines, Australia.
+Countries visited so far: Mexico, Japan, Czech Republic, England, Germany, Hungary, Slovakia, Thailand, South Korea, Malaysia, Philippines, Australia, Vietnam.

 Where I have lived: California, USA, Prague, Czech Republic, Phuket, Thailand, Seoul, South Korea, Sydney, Australia, Ho Chi Minh City, Vietnam.

 Curious about more details?
 You flatter me.